ottogin/AmericanFootballBigDataInsights/README.md

 * Davit: a lot of text writing and checking, some initial data analysis, story about players' weights, positions etc
 * Oganes: story about tactics, a lot of visualizations, part of states' story, different experiments.

-Despite the roles described above, we constantly helped each other in working on different tasks.
-In our opinion, we all contributed equally to this project.
+Despite the roles described above, we worked as a whole team and everyone made a crucial contribution to the project.
+As we are a good team everyone will work on final presentation, especially Sheldon.

 # American Footbal Big Data Insights
 How many yards will an NFL player gain after receiving a handoff?